overture-stack/website/markdown/documentation/song/installation/configuration/profiles.md

       system: "song.WRITE"
 ```

-## JWT
+# JWT
 You can optionally include the `jwt` profile.
 When enabled, this profile allows usage of both JWT and  API-key during authentication requests.
-The JWT public key url si by default configured to talk with [Ego](/documentation/ego) and will need to be replaced if another authentication service is used.
+The JWT public key url is by default configured to talk with [Ego](/documentation/ego) and will need to be replaced if another authentication service is used.

 ```yaml
 spring.profiles: jwt